Vital Statistics on American Politics 2009-2010

 U.S. Bureau of Labor Statistics.
 Employment and Earnings.
 Washington, D.C.: Government Printing Office, 1961–.
 Annual.

 Various statistics on the nation's nonfarm workforce, including lengthy time series with data beginning in 1909 (http://www.bls.gov).

-Collection of data concerning employment, unemployment, earnings, school enrollment and educational attainment, productivity, prices, strikes, and so forth (http://www.bls.gov).
+Collection of data on employment, unemployment, earnings, school enrollment and educational attainment, productivity, prices, strikes, and so forth (http://www.bls.gov).

-Covers most Bureau of Labor Statistics series, giving data on employment, hours, pay, strikes, prices and inflation, and so forth (http://www.bls.gov).
+Covers most Bureau of Labor Statistics series, presenting data on employment, hours, pay, strikes, prices and inflation, and so forth (http://www.bls.gov).